 - 1. Insubordination - 2.
 Excessive tardiness/absences and/or a period of unauthorized absence for three or more consecutive class days. - 3.
-Unsatisfactory class performance - 4.
+Unsatisfactory class participation and/or unsatisfactory hands-on skills/driving performance. - 4.
 Drug abuse, including alcohol and marijuana - 5.
-Student Conduct violation - 6.
-Failure to follow school/classroom policies or any other conduct associated with unacceptable standards or behaviors.
+Student Conduct violation (per handbook) - 6.
+Failure to follow school/classroom policies or any other conduct associated with unacceptable standards or behaviors. - 7.
+A positive random drug test result for students in the truck driving program will lead to termination.

-Instructors will address the vast majority of disciplinary issues at the classroom level; however, WSME personnel will intervene if the action(s) continue and/or are deemed a safety issue to the students, instructors, staff, or visitors.
+Instructors will address the vast majority of disciplinary issues at the classroom level; however, WSME management will intervene if the action(s) continue and/or are deemed a safety issue to the students, instructors, staff, or visitors.